audreyrah2018/HR-Project-2020/README.md

 3. Determining features and targets.
 4. Training and testing with NeighborsClassifier method.
 5. Plotting job level /satisfaction based on the given data.
-6. Prediction the level of job satisfaction of the new employee by getting information of the them.
+6. Prediction the level of job satisfaction of employee by getting information.

 Data is in CSV format and the programing language that used is in Python.